tapaspal9/homepage/_posts/2023-05-17-predicate-ipfe-joc.md

 ---
 layout: post
 title: Computing on Unbounded Data with Predicates
-date: 2026-06-13
+date: 2023-05-17
 description: Evaluating weighted statistics on encrypted medical records — gated by a hidden policy, with no preset bound on data or attribute size.
 The ideas behind unbounded, attribute-hiding predicate IPFE from pairings.
-tags: functional-encryption predicate-encryption pairings
+tags: functional-encryption attribute-based-encryption pairings unbounded
 toc:
   sidebar: left
 related_publications: true